andraugust/andraugust.github.io/quantum-3.md

 \ket{S} = \frac{1}{\sqrt{2}} \begin{pmatrix} 0 \\ 1 \\ -1 \\0 \end{pmatrix},\ \ket{T_1}=\frac{1}{\sqrt{2}} \begin{pmatrix} 0 \\ 1 \\ 1 \\0 \end{pmatrix},\ \ket{T_2}=\frac{1}{\sqrt{2}} \begin{pmatrix} 1 \\ 0 \\ 0 \\1 \end{pmatrix},\ \ket{T_3}=\frac{1}{\sqrt{2}} \begin{pmatrix} 1 \\ 0 \\ 0 \\-1 \end{pmatrix}
 $$

-__Composite Operators.__ Composite operators are operators representing quantities that can only be measured by combining Alice and Bob's separate measurements.
+__Composite Observables.__ Composite observables are observables that depend on the outcome of both Alice's and Bob's measurements.
 Here are a few examples:

 * The total $$i$$th component of spin: $$\sigma_i^A + \sigma_i^B = \sigma_i \otimes I + I \otimes \sigma_i$$
-* The product of pairs of components: $$\sigma_i^A\sigma_j^B = \sigma_i \otimes \sigma_j$$
+* The product of a pair of spins: $$\sigma_i^A\sigma_j^B = \sigma_i \otimes \sigma_j$$

-Composite operators, like non-composite operators, have eigenvalues and eigenvectors associated with them that define their measurable outcomes and corresponding states to which a state-vector will collapse when an outcome is measured.
+Composite observables, like isolated observables, are represented by operators and have eigenvalues and eigenvectors associated with them.
+These eigenquantities define their measurable outcomes and the corresponding states to which a state-vector will collapse when an outcome is measured.

 __Product States.__ What's the opposite of an entangled state?
 A product state.
 Product states are composed of separately prepared sub-systems.
-Mathematically this means the sub-systems are normalized separately and then combined via a tensor product.
+Mathematically this means the sub-systems are normalized individually and then combined via a tensor product.
 For example, for binary sub-systems $$\ket{A}$$ and $$\ket{B}$$ we have

 $$